Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-ZT-Network.md

-# Azure landing zone Terraform deployment with Zero Trust network principles
+# Azure landing zone Terraform deployment with Zero Trust network principles (Hub and Spoke)

 This guide will review how to deploy the Azure landing zone Terraform accelerator with a jump start on Zero Trust Networking Principles for Azure landing zones.
 For more information on Zero Trust security model and principles visit [Embrace proactive security with Zero Trust](/security/business/zero-trust).
 Let's review the [Zero Trust aligned networking](/security/zero-trust/deploy/networks) configurations in the [Azure landing zone portal accelerator](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-portal-accelerator).